UniversalDependencies/docs/_fi-dep/xcomp-acomp.md

 ---
 layout: entry
-title:  'acomp'
+title:  'xcomp:acomp'
 shortdef : 'adjectival complement'
 ---

-The dependency type `acomp` is used for adjectival complements of verbs, except for predicatives.
+The dependency type `xcomp:acomp` is used for adjectival complements of verbs, except for predicatives.

 ~~~ sdparse